 The Root of the Trouble = A Very Dangerous Question

-Dan Pallotta defines 2 profound issues with this mindset:
+Dan Pallotta defines two profound issues with this mindset:

-2) “It forces charities to forego what the need to grow (in the interest of keeping overhead low).”
+2. “It forces charities to forego what they need to grow (in the interest of keeping overhead low).”

 The Big Picture: Dan wraps up his point by accentuating that we “can’t force these organizations to lower their horizons to the demoralizing objective of keeping their overhead low.”

 As Dan sums up this riveting call to action, he urges us to have generosity of thought.
 He asks us to change the world by changing the way we think about charity.

 The audience erupted in a standing ovation in response to his final gripping, motivational words:

 “If we reinvented the whole way humanity thinks about changing things forever for everyone … that would be a real social innovation.”